singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

 1. via developing our own language framework;
-2. via using the Idris elaboration and reflection framework [Christiansen2016][3];
+2. via using the Idris elaboration and reflection framework [Christiansen2016][6];
 3. via using the Idris API for interactive type driven programming;
+4. via a coevolutionary intelligent agent market simulation in which agents categorize themselves into emergent roles needed for program synthesis.
+The AI-DSL would formally verify whether programs have the role requirements after they are induced from the emergent role categories.
+The agents categorize into emergent roles via a vector of floats that form a functional space, which may be used for fuzzy matching.
+[Duong 2018][7].

-As program synthesis is a very hard problem, only partial practical success were achieved, yet promising nonetheless.
-Small programs involving a handful of targeted functions were synthesized.
+As program synthesis is a very hard problem, only partial practical success were achieved, still promising nonetheless.
+For instance, small programs involving a handful of targeted functions were synthesized.
+More information can be found in the Chapter *Program Synthesis* of the [Technical report][3].

 ## H. Key learnings